 You did it!
 You finally retired, made the transition to full-timing, or took an extended amount of time off of work to travel the road and camp.
 Nothing but you and the open road, forest, desert, beach, or wherever your travels have taken you.

-Then, out of the blue you get a letter in the mail.
+Then, out of the blue, you get a letter in the mail.
 Or, if you’re like me you get a call from a family member that stopped over your house and picked up your mail.
-That little piece of mail is telling you have to go all the way back home and possibly sit in court.
+That little piece of mail is telling you that you have to go all the way back home and possibly sit in court.
 That little piece of paper is a Jury Summons…

 You’re nowhere close to home and you know it’s one of your civil duties, just like taxes.
 So what do you do?

 First, if you can return in time or the date on the summons is not an issue then go.
-If you are not able to make the date listed in the summons here’s some steps.
+If you are not able to make the date listed in the summons here are some steps.

-- Find a point of contact of the court that sent the summons.
+- Find a point of contact with the court that sent the summons.
 It can be email, phone, or even mailing address.